DAY 1 Wednesday, June 6, 2018

 In this session we’ll consider the perceptions and experiences of Native American students in their first year at Arizona State University and engage participants in a hands-on activity.Race to Submit: Supporting all Students to Complete their FAFSA Application

-Riverside County Office of Education will share their FAFSA initiative that led to an increase of 6,000 students submitting and is now a CA statewide campaign.Strengthening Our Kahua Through Kumu Honua Mauli Ola Teachings
+This session will highlight the FAFSA initiative Race to Submit, which led to an increase of 6,000 additional students completing their application and has become a statewide campaign in California.Strengthening Our Kahua Through Kumu Honua Mauli Ola Teachings

 Kumu Honua Mauli Ola, a holistic Hawaiian education philosophy, serves as the base for best practices the presenters use at their P–20 honua kula.